coder/docs/admin/appearance.md

 Coder offers you appearance customization options for the following:

 - System banner messages
-- The Terms of Service display
+- The terms of service display

-## System Banner Messages
+## System banner messages

 To customize your system banner messages: